 After her cancer diagnosis, Kerrie was determined to eat locally and organically.
 That's when she built a chicken coop and started her blog.

-Nowadays, she lives on a 38 acre farm where she can have an organic garden and raise all the backyard chickens she wants.
+Nowadays, she lives on a 38-acre farm where she can have an organic garden and raise all the backyard chickens she wants.
 She gardens, preserves foods, and uses essential oils instead of chemical-laden cleaning products.
-If you want to keep a natural home, her site is a great resource.
+Her site is a great resource if you want to keep a natural home.

 Hillsborough Homesteading

-Lauren has a beautiful site with lots of recipes, herbal remedies, and tips for gardening, foraging, and canning.
+Lauren has a beautiful site with many recipes, herbal remedies, and tips for gardening, foraging, and canning.
 Her Instagram seems to show off more of her personal side, with cute glimpses of the animals and a look at their current building projects.

 The Self Sufficient HomeAcre